 An Azure Sphere SDK release may contain both production APIs and Beta APIs.
 Beta APIs are still in development and may change in or be removed from a later release.
+In most cases, new APIs are marked Beta in their first release and moved to production in a subsequent release.
+Beta APIs provide early access to new features, enabling prototyping and feedback before they are finalized.
 Applications that use Beta APIs will generally require modifications after future Azure OS and SDK releases to continue to work correctly.
-In most cases, new APIs are marked Beta in their first release and moved to production in a subsequent release.
-Beta APIs provide early access to new APIs, enabling prototyping and feedback before they are finalized.

 The target API set indicates which APIs the application uses: either production APIs only or production and Beta APIs.
-You set and edit this value with the Project Properties in Visual Studio.
-The Target API Set value is either an integer that represents the application runtime version or an integer plus a string that identifies the Beta API release.
-For example, the value "1" specifies only the production APIs in the current release, whereas "1+beta1811" specifies the production and Beta APIs at the 18.11 release.
+Set and edit this value with Project Properties in Visual Studio.
+The Target API Set value is either an integer that represents the application runtime version (ARV) or the ARV plus a string that identifies the Beta API release.
+At the 19.05 release, the ARV was incremented from 1 to 2.
+The value "2" specifies only the production APIs in application runtime version 2, whereas "2+Beta1905" specifies the production and Beta APIs at the 19.05 release.

 The Azure Sphere SDK implements multiple API sets by using sysroots.
-A sysroot specifies the libraries, header files, and tools that are used to compile and link an application that targets a particular set of APIs.
+A sysroot specifies the libraries, header files, and tools that are used to compile and link an application that targets a particular API set.
 The sysroots are installed in the Microsoft Azure Sphere SDK directory in the sysroots subfolder.

 If you start with an Azure Sphere sample that uses a Beta API, the Project Properties set the Target API Set to specify the production and Beta APIs for the current release.

-- In the drop-down menu, select 1+Beta<release-date> and then click OK.
+In the drop-down menu, select the target API set and then click OK.

 Update applications that use Beta APIs